 David’s 'Roads to Recovery' challenge for Guy’s and St Thomas’

 Aged just 18, Tom Boyce’s organs failed so suddenly and critically that his family were told he probably wouldn’t make it through the night.
-Now two years on, his dad, David, is walking 171 miles to raise money for the ECMO (Extracorporeal Membrane Oxygenation) service at St Thomas’ in thanks for the care that saved his son’s life.
+Now two years on, his dad, David, has walked 182 miles to raise money for the ECMO (Extracorporeal Membrane Oxygenation) service at St Thomas’ in thanks for the care that saved his son’s life.

 Tom was kept alive by a special ECMO machine at St Thomas’ when his heart and lungs stopped working.
 He was transferred by ambulance from hospital in Cardiff to the intensive care unit (ICU) at St Thomas’, which is the route David will walk in a symbolic mark of his son’s own Road to Recovery.

 In October 2017, Tom, a student at Cardiff University, felt unwell before playing rugby.
 He was tired, out of breath and his heart was beating rapidly, but he played the match anyway.

 After a terrible night, Tom went to the University Hospital of Wales in Cardiff.
 The last thing he remembers is being put in a wheelchair with an oxygen mask before waking up almost a week later at St Thomas’.